How to Stop Comparing Yourself to Others

 A Practical Next Step

-One of the best ways to stop comparing yourself to others is to understand your own unique design — how God wired you, what gifts He gave you, what path might be yours.
+One of the best ways to stop comparing yourself to others is to see your own design clearly — how God wired you, what gifts He gave you, what path may actually be yours.
+That is what we built the Calling Test for.
+It gives you language and a framework for the questions you have been carrying, and a likely next step to pray over.
+About 10 minutes.
+No email.
+No cost.

 Related Articles